 I recently interviewed a bunch of college financial aid advisors and they told me a bunch of secrets about college financial aid.
-One of the top secrets was the need for students to start early.
-This means starting to plan for college in high school.
+One of the top secrets was the need for students to start early — starting to plan for college in high school.
 And it goes beyond financial aid.

 Here’s how you can do it.